 In the evening I went ashore, got rid of the trash, and returned the scooter.
 I also bought 6 bottles of spring water and some fruits.
 Back on the boat I removed the tent, and raised the dinghy on the davits because I was planning to leave early in the morning for the island of Tinos in the Cyclades.
 I then fried some potatoes to go along with the roast. the roast and potatoes were delicious along with the remaining Kalami wine in the already opened bottle.
 By the time I finished my dinner the cabin temperature was down to 24°C (75.2°F) and I slept very well.

 Friday August 1, 2014, Day 4

 We departed from Evdilos at 0705.
 The sea was calm with a light SE breeze, less then 4 knots.
-We motored and run the water-maker with a heading for Ayia Thalassa in northern Tinos of 269.
+We motored, running the water-maker, with a heading for Ayia Thalassa in northern Tinos of 269.
 I put up the tent.
 Later there was some swell and the water tanks were re-filled.

 At 0850 the breeze stiffened to about 8 knots ESE and I opened 40% of the headsail and motor-sailed.
 At 1105 the wind increased and changed direction, now coming from the NE at 10-12 knots.
 I opened some more of the headsail and adjusted it.
 Even with low RPM we were doing better then 7 knots over water but there was a 0.5 knot opposing current and we did not move as fast as it looked.